azamkoo/N_Queens_Solver/README.md

 - Choose between Backtracking or Genetic Algorithm through the GUI
 - Graphical display of solutions showing queen placements on the chessboard
 - Navigate through multiple solutions using "Previous Solution" and "Next Solution" buttons

+## Requirements
+- Python 3.6 or higher
+- Tkinter library (usually included by default with Python)